TEL:+44 (0)20 7071 4270

 Telephone House, 2-4 Temple Avenue, London, EC4Y 0HB United Kingdom

-Charlie Falconer is an English qualified barrister and partner based in Gibson, Dunn & Crutcher’s London office.
-The former UK Lord Chancellor and first Secretary of State for Justice spent 25 years as a commercial barrister, becoming a QC in 1991.
+Charlie Falconer is an English qualified King’s Counsel and partner based in Gibson, Dunn & Crutcher’s London office.
+The former UK Lord Chancellor and first Secretary of State for Justice spent 25 years as a commercial barrister, becoming a QC in 1991 and a KC in 2022.
 His practice focuses on complex commercial litigation, international arbitration and investigations.